CyanFroste/local-web-app-starter/README.md

 An opinionated but extensible web app for local use.
 The client has api bridges to work with file system, databases and system processes.
-Also includes some nifty utilities such as a key value store, configurations, etc.
+Also includes some nifty utilities such as a CORS proxy, a key value store, configurations, etc.

 ## Dev